 Server-Side Include Directive Syntax

 Inserts the contents of a specified file within an ASP.NET file, including Web pages (.aspx files), user control files (.ascx files), and Global.asax files..

-The file name is a physical path from the directory containing the document with the #include directive.
+The file name is a physical path from the directory containing the file with the #include directive.
 This path can be relative.

-Note The included file can be in the same directory or in a subdirectory; it cannot be in a directory above the page with the #include directive.
+The included file can be in the same directory or in a subdirectory; it cannot be in a directory above the file with the #include directive.

 The file name is a virtual path from a virtual directory in your Web site.
 This path can be relative.

-The #include tag must be enclosed within HTML/XML comment delimiters to avoid being interpreted as literal text.
+The #include tag must be enclosed within HTML or XML comment delimiters to avoid being interpreted as literal text.